Linear mixed models with endogenous covariates: modeling sequential treatment effects with application to a mobile health study: Issue of linear mixed models with endogenous covariates

-Furthermore, use of the standard LMM assumes, though not always explicitly, that all covariates are fixed, or at least exogenous.
-Thus, the marginal mean is
+Furthermore, use of the standard LMM assumes, though not always explicitly, that all covariates are fixed, or at least exogenous and independent of $b_i$.
+Thus, the marginal mean of $Y_{it}$ is

-because when $\{X_{it}\}_{t\ge1}$ is exogenous, $E(b_i \mid X_{it})=0$.
-Thus, when the covariates are exogenous, $\beta$ has both a conditional interpretation and a marginal interpretation\footnote{In this paper, we use the term ``conditional'' to denote a model that is conditional on the random effect, and we use ``marginal'' to denote a model where the random effect is marginalized over.
+because $E(b_i \mid X_{it})=0$.
+Thus, when the covariates are exogenous and independent of $b_i$, $\beta$ has both a conditional interpretation and a marginal interpretation\footnote{In this paper, we use the term ``conditional (model/interpretation)'' to denote a model that is conditional on the random effect, and we use ``marginal (model/interpretation)'' to denote a model where the random effect is marginalized over.
 This is consistent with the terminology in \citet{zeger1992overview} and \citet{heagerty2000marginalized}.}.
-This dual interpretation provides the opportunity to estimate $\beta$ with alternative approaches depending on the desired robustness of the estimator of $\beta$ to deviations from the LMM assumptions such as with generalized estimating equations (GEE) \citep{zeger1986}.
+This dual interpretation provides the opportunity to estimate $\beta$ with alternative approaches such as with generalized estimating equations (GEE) \citep{zeger1986}, depending on the desired robustness of the estimator of $\beta$ to deviations from the LMM assumptions.

-Assuming the covariates are indeed exogenous, the maximum likelihood score equation for $\beta$ is:
+Assuming the covariates are indeed exogenous and independent of $b_i$, the maximum likelihood score equation for $\beta$ is:

-where $X_i = (X_{i1}, \ldots, X_{in_i})$, $Z_i = (Z_{i1}, \ldots, Z_{in_i})$ and $Y_i = (Y_{i2}, \ldots, Y_{in_i+1})^T$, $V_i = Z_i^T G Z_i + R_i$ is a $n_i \times n_i$ covariance matrix, and $R_i$ is a $n_i \times n_i$ diagonal matrix with all diagonal entries equal to $\sigma^2_\epsilon$.
+where $X_i = (X_{i1}, \ldots, X_{iT_i})$, $Z_i = (Z_{i1}, \ldots, Z_{iT_i})$ and $Y_i = (Y_{i2}, \ldots, Y_{iT_i+1})^T$, $V_i = Z_i^T G Z_i + R_i$ is a $T_i \times T_i$ covariance matrix, and $R_i$ is a $T_i \times T_i$ diagonal matrix with all diagonal entries equal to $\sigma^2_\epsilon$.